Brujeria (band): Commercial success with Brujerizmo and Mextremist Hits! (2000–2001)

-In 2000, 5 years after the last LP, Brujerizmo was released, which incorporated Nicholas Barker as a second drummer, Jesse Pintado on the guitar and Gaby Dominguez, as "Pititis", who represents a female demon as the female vocalist.
+In 2000, 5 years after the last LP, Brujerizmo was released, which incorporated Nick Barker as a second drummer, Jesse Pintado on the guitar and Gaby Dominguez, as "Pititis", who represents a female demon as the female vocalist.

 The next release was a compilation, called Mextremist!
 Greatest Hits, released in 2001, which included classic tracks, alternate versions, remixes, a multimedia track with video, and some new themes, such as the collaboration with Mucho Muchacho on "Narco-Peda" and "Asesino" which featured Tony Campos of Static-X. The record, rather than being a compilation, was more like a disc of rarities and B-sides, since most of the songs were not the album versions, but the versions on the EPs and singles.
 The disc also included a video cover for the Magazine 60 song "Don Quichotte" named "Don Quijote Marihuana".

 Hiatus and projects (2002–2006)

 2002 came with many plans for the band, first they went to record new material for their eagerly awaited fourth album.
 However, this seems to have been put on hold due to altercations between Cazares and Herrera related to the temporary breakup of Fear Factory.
 Herrera departed Brujeria in 2002, shortly before Fear Factory reformed without Cazares.
 The band then announced the launch of various side-projects for each of the band members, starting with Asesino who launched that same year, Corridos de Muerte with the band featuring Tony Campos and Emilio Marquez.

 There is a DVD compilation of the band called "Permission of Satan".
 This DVD was produced by Juan Brujo and Henry about the recording period of the Asesino album and videos of his first three presentations of the official tour of Brujeria, The Mexecutioner Tour.
 Also includes images of the addition of Wee Man Jason Acuña of Jackass, Satanico Army Band, Mariachi Terror, and others.
 The DVD was homemade and distributed by Juan Brujo.

 Brujeria declined to do live performances in its early years, however, on June 11, 1997, they played at the Whisky a Go Go club in Hollywood.
 The short concert itself was incorporated into the EP "Marijuana" as a side B. On October 2, 2003, the band played its first official concert in Chicago, USA, and began its first tour known as The Mexecutioner Tour, which concluded on January 24, 2004 in Guadalajara, Mexico.
 Also in 2003, Roadrunner Records released a compilation of tracks from the studio albums, the band titled The Mexecutioner! - The Best of Brujeria.
-The band, now with Nicholas Barker on drums, decided to promote the work as the band had never done before, which included interviews, concerts and more.
+The band, now with Nick Barker on drums, decided to promote the work as the band had never done before, which included interviews, concerts and more.
 Starting with a second tour called "Tour II", which began on February 7, 2004, in Mexicali and the first appearance of Pititis the female voice of the band, their first visit to Brazil and Argentina, concluding the tour on August 8, 2004 in Buenos Aires.